-The grommets can be discarded if cables are entered through the cabinet floor.
+The grommets can be discarded if cables are entered through the floor.

-- 4. If necessary, remove the entry plate and pull the cable through the entry holes. - 5.
-Loosen the screws of the EMC cushion brackets and push the cushions apart.
+- 4. If necessary, remove the entry plate and the cable through the entry holes. - 5.
+Loosen all screws of the EMC cushion brackets and push the cushions apart.